grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 title: Advanced Configuration
 ---

-The `.config/` directory holds the preferred configuration for the different tools that are used to develop, test and build the project.
+The `.config/` directory holds the preferred configuration for the different tools used to develop, test and build a plugin.

 :::danger

-In order to make updates easier do **not** edit files in the `.config` directory to extend configuration.
+To make future updates easier do **not** edit files in the `.config` directory.
 Instead follow the directions in this article to customise the tooling configurations.

 :::

-## How to extend the basic configs?
+## How to extend the configs?

-First note that you are doing this at your own risk and that extending any of the basic configuration can lead to issues around working with the project.
+Note that you are doing this at your own risk.
+Extending any of the basic configuration can lead to issues at build and runtime.

-### Extending the ESLint config
+### Extend the ESLint config

-Edit the `.eslintrc` file in the project root in order to extend the ESLint configuration.
+Edit the `.eslintrc` file in the project root to extend the ESLint configuration.

 **Example:**